If you're headed to Nicaragua you should definitely start getting excited about the beautiful beaches you can visit.

 San Juan Del Sur

 You’ll find a range of big surf beaches and relaxing stretches of sand to catch some sun, along with colorful waterfront homesteads.
-Take a boat trip to nearby beaches, sign up for the surf lessons, ride horses on the beach, and hang out in the waves.
-While that's so fun, our favorite favorite thing to do here is heading to a nearby stretch of beach to hang out with sea turtles!
+Take a boat trip to nearby beaches, sign up for surf lessons, ride horses on the beach, hike up to the viewpoint, and hang out in the waves.
+While that's so fun, our favorite thing to do here is head to a nearby stretch of beach to hang out with sea turtles!

-San Juan Del Sur is a favorite for a few reasons!
+San Juan Del Sur is a favorite for a few reasons — most groups living in Nicaragua head to San Juan Del Sur at least once during their semester.

 Playa El Coco

 If you love soft sand and beautiful cliffside views, you'll love Playa El Coco.
 This beachy paradise is surrounded by hills and is the perfect place for a day of relaxation and swimming in the water.
-You'll find dark, almost milk-chocolate brown sand that turns the water in a pretty gray-blue water framed by the green hills behind the surf.
+You'll find dark, almost milk-chocolate brown sand that turns the water into a pretty gray-blue water framed by the green hills behind the surf.
 It's a nice swimming beach with gentle swells (good if you're not into surfing).

 Don't Miss The Corn Islands−

-The Corn Islands are on the Atlantic Side of Nicaragua but definitely deserve a shout out.
-These islands have bright white sand, Caribbean-clear water, towering palm trees and miles and miles of coastlines to sunbathe on.
-We are talking actual paradise that not too many travelers know about so visiting means having paradise all to yourself.
+The Corn Islands are on the Atlantic Side of Nicaragua but definitely deserve a shout-out.
+These islands have bright white sand, Caribbean-clear water, towering palm trees, and miles and miles of coastlines to sunbathe on.
+We are talking about actual paradise that not too many travelers know about so visiting means having paradise all to yourself.

-Here is all the info you need to know visiting the Corn Islands.
+Here is all the info you need to know about visiting the Corn Islands.
+(It's easily our number-one pick for a vacation during your ILP semester!)

 Ready for a semester of beach hopping and helping out?

 Volunteer with us (ILP!) for a semester and you'll have the opportunity to serve and travel all around the world.